SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 $p \lt 10^{-3}$, and so on).

 <a href="{{ site.baseurl }}/images/2022-01-06-really-long-covid-currbiol-4.jpg"><img src="{{ site.baseurl }}/images/2022-01-06-really-long-covid-currbiol-4-thumb.jpg" width="400" height="150" alt="Souilmi _et al.:_ Adaptation of 42 VIPs clustered at 870 generations ago" title="Souilmi _et al.:_ Adaptation of 42 VIPs clustered at 870 generations ago" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-The result was that there were 42 VIP genes who showed adaptation clustered around 870 generations ago (with a confidence limit around $\pm$200 generations.
-Their Figure 2 shown here (click to embiggen) shows the time of adapatation of the coronavirus VIP genes (pink) clusters somewhere 770 &ndash; 970 generations ago, and that this is much more than other genes in the genome (blue) have done.
-This excess is statistically significant at
-$p \lt 2.3 \times 10^{-4}$.
+The result was that there were 42 VIP genes showing adaptation clustered around 870$\pm$200 generations ago.
+Their Figure 2 shown here (click to embiggen) shows the time of adapatation of the coronavirus VIP genes (pink) clusters somewhere 770 &ndash; 970 generations ago, and that this is much more than all other genes in the genome (blue) have done.
+This excess is statistically significant at $p \lt 2.3 \times 10^{-4}$.

 <a href="{{ site.baseurl }}/images/2022-01-06-really-long-covid-currbiol-5.jpg"><img src="{{ site.baseurl }}/images/2022-01-06-really-long-covid-currbiol-5-thumb.jpg" width="400" height="412" alt="Souilmi _et al.:_ 42 coronavirus VIP gene allele frequencies over time in Chinese Dai and Chinese Han" title="Souilmi _et al.:_ 42 coronavirus VIP gene allele frequencies over time in Chinese Dai and Chinese Han" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-You can see the same thing happening if you look at individual genes, and ask when individual allele frequencies started to rise.
+You can see the same thing happening if you look at individual genes, and ask when individual allele frequencies started to rise, i.e., when they start to appear in a large fraction of the population.
 This is their Figure 3, reproduced here (click to embiggen).
 - The top row is Chinese Dai, the bottom row is Chinese Han.
 - The horizontal axis is time (generations ago).
 The vertical axis is the mutated allele frequency, e.g., 0% - 100% of the population.
 - The graphs on the right are zoomed in to show detail around the time the ancient epidemic started inducing the mutation.

-You can clearly see that all 42 genes began spreading mutations around the same time, namely 900ish generations ago.
-We can also see that the spread of those genes continued until about 200ish generations ago, i.e., likely a coronavirus continued to exert selective pressure (i.e., kill everybody without the protective mutations) for 700ish generations or so.
+You can clearly see that all 42 genes increasingly had _the same mutations at the same time_, namely 900ish generations ago.
+We can also see that the spread of those genes continued until about 200ish generations ago, i.e., it is likely that a coronavirus continued to exert selective pressure (i.e., kill everybody without the protective mutations) for 700ish generations or so.

 For a variety of reasons, people use a generation time of 28 years per generation <sup id="fn11a">[[11]](#fn11)</sup>, so we're looking at about 25,000 years ago.
-That becomes even more interesting when we note that coronaviruses themselves only evolved as a species at about the same time, namely an estimated 23,000 years ago! <sup id="fn12a">[[12]](#fn12)</sup>  Coronaviruses almost _immediately_ jumped to humans; this _will_ happen again and again and again and&hellip;
+That becomes even more interesting when we note that coronaviruses themselves only evolved as a species at about the same time, namely an estimated 23,000 years ago! <sup id="fn12a">[[12]](#fn12)</sup>  Coronaviruses almost _immediately_ jumped to humans upon emerging as a distinct viral species; this _will_ happen again and again and again and&hellip;

 __Conclusion:__ We'll let the authors say it themselves: